This post may contain affiliate links.

 Bean salads are a great salad option for weekly lunches, side dishes and potlucks.

-My Mediterranean Bean Salad has always been one of my favorites to make.
+My mediterranean bean salad has always been one of my favorites to make.

 Today’s Mediterranean Three bean Salad is similar to that salad but uses more variety of beans along with artichokes and no cheese making this a dairy-free option.
+This version is packed with protein and crisp vegetables along with fresh herbs.
+The dressing is also very light which brings in some flavor but isn’t overpowering.

 I will add this easy bean salad to my meal preparation along with this Summer Orzo Pasta Salad and this Easy Lebanese Salad.
+If you like bean recipes check out my White Bean Salad, Tuscan Bean Soup or this White Bean Soup with Kale.

 Recipe Ingredients You’ll Need